jjinking/tool-cmds/kafka.md

 Producers can use the hash of the key to write to a particular partition

 If no key provided, uses round-robin

+# Consumers

+- Poll partitions for data
+- Consumer groups can poll different partitions of same topic and work together to process unique messages
+  - Num consumers in a group is upper-bounded by num partitions
+- Consumers keep track of what messages it has read from a specific partition by a numeric value called Offset